 The Group recognises the importance of ensuring an inclusive and diverse Board and has continued to maintain the right size and balance of gender, ethnicity and age diversity with adequate independent elements for effective functioning.
-The Board gives appropriate weight to diversity considerations in the selection and appointment process, whilst taking into account the overall profile and selection criteria for appointments to the Board.
+The Board gives appropriate weight to diversity considerations in the selection and appointment process with a view to ensure that the Board members are able to provide a range of perspectives, insights and challenge required to support effective decision-making.
 The Board diversity as of the date of this statement is depicted as follows: